samaea/virtual-assistant-workshop/README.md

    ![Teams Channel](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/channelactivation.png)

-   6. Now you have successfully activated the Teams Channel. **Click on Cancel** and see the Teams Channel with **status "Running"** in the overview.
+   6. Now you have successfully activated the Teams Channel. **Click on Cancel** to close the activation panel and see the Teams Channel with **status "Running"** in the overview.

    7. **Rick-click on the name "Teams Channel"** and **copy the link**.